tbenyon/dojo17/wp-content/plugins/wp-simple-firewall/readme.txt

-=== Shield Security for WordPress ===
+=== Shield: Security, Scanning & Protection For All ===
 Contributors: onedollarplugin, paultgoodchild
 Donate link: https://icwp.io/bw
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl.html
-Tags: security, all in one, scan, firewall, two factor authentication, spam, wordfence, cerber, ithemes Requires at least: 3.5.0
+Tags: scan, firewall, two factor authentication, login protection, security Requires at least: 3.5.0
-Requires PHP: 5.2.4
+Requires PHP: 5.4.0
-Recommended PHP: 5.4
+Recommended PHP: 7.0
-Tested up to: 5.0
+Tested up to: 5.1
-Stable tag: 6.10.2
+Stable tag: 7.2.3

-Complete All-In-One Protection for your WordPress sites, that makes Security Easy for Everyone - it doesn't have to be hard anymore.
+All-In-One protection against hackers and bot attacks.
+Easy to use Scanners, 2-Factor Authentication, login protection, auto IP blocker, and so much more...

 == Description ==

+### The highest rated 5* Security Plugin for WordPress

+Shield has the highest average 5* rating for any WordPress security plugin (2019/03).
+[See what people are saying here](https://wordpress.org/support/plugin/wp-simple-firewall/reviews/?filter=5)..

+#### Our Mission: No Site Left Behind.

+We're driven by our mission to offer protection to **every single site**.
+We're not here to scare you, but help you start, *right now*, protecting what's important to you and your business.

+Getting started is easy, and we'll help you through every step.
+All our security options are fully documented so you can understand and stay informed as you progress.

 ### Powerful Security for WordPress *doesn't* need to be *hard*

-There's no good reason for WordPress security plugins to be so complicated.
-It doesn't have to be that way.
+There's no reason for security plugins to be complicated.
+It just doesn't have to be that way.

 Shield is the easiest security plugin to setup - you simply activate it.
 Then a beautiful, step-by-step wizard will walk you through the basic configuration.

-And you can dig deeper, any time you're ready.
+And you can dig deeper, when you're ready.

 #### Trust: Shield Does Exactly What It Says It Will Do